sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

-## event_model: Using Events, Listeners, Timers, and Callbacks in Node.js
+## event_model: Using Events, Emitters & Listeners, Timers, and Callbacks in Node.js

-Using Events, Listeners, Timers, and Callbacks
+Using Events, Emitters, Listeners, Timers, and Callbacks

 **Purpose**
 > Node.js provides scablablility and performance through its powerful event-driven model.